davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

     * Due to the first reason, the underlying API does not allow for a `POST` request when an existing formation autoscaling exists in the API.
 Therefore, the resource must be imported first and then modified afterwards.

-1. In the event you fail to comply with the aforementioned issue's directive, the only solution is to delete the app start over.
+1. In the event you fail to comply with the aforementioned issue's guidance, the only solution is to delete the app and start over.

 ## Example Usage